 These are my tips for visiting Joshua Tree National Park!
 If you have any questions, or if you’d like me to add something, please let me know in the comments!

-Would you like to read more about Southwest USA?
+Would you like to read more about California and West Coast USA?